andywiecko/ECS/README.md

 ```

 Sometimes one needs to provide some global configurations to the system (e.g. gravity).
-More information related to configurations can be found at [#configurations](#configurations).
+More information related to configurations can be found at [#Configurations](#configurations).
-Assuming that `SimulationConfiguration` is defined configuration,
+Assuming that `SimulationConfiguration` is defined,
 the system can implement `BaseSystemWithConfiguration`

 ```csharp